 What is a role?

-A role is a collection of permissions that are assigned to specific users in specific contexts.
-The combination of roles and context define a specific user's ability to do something on any Moodle space.
+A role is a collection of permissions that is assigned to course participants and define a user's ability to do something on any Moodle space.

-Can do almost anything within a course, including adding or changing the activities and grading students, and is responsible for managing course settings and resets.
+- Can do almost anything within a course, including editing course settings, adding or changing the activities and grading students.

 Course and Gradebook viewer